-This opened the floodgates for the era of permissiveness that would typify '70s filmmaking, with the censorship code replaced by a ratings system formed in 1968 by the new boss of the Motion Picture Association of America (MPAA), Jack Valenti.
+This opened the floodgates for the era of permissiveness that would typify '70s filmmaking, with the antiquated censorship code replaced by a ratings system formed in 1968 by the new boss of the Motion Picture Association of America (MPAA), Jack Valenti.
 Unlike the Hays Code, which only allowed sorta-edgy content that, today, would probably qualify for a PG (or a very light PG-13), the MPAA's new rating system recognized the space in the public sphere for films for an adult audience, creating a compromise between anti-censorship artists and Moral Guardians by establishing four tiers for films: "G" for family-friendly films, "M" for films with potentially disturbing subject matter that were still determined to be all-ages appropriate, "R" for films that were deemed objectionable for children to view, and "X" for explicit and potentially offensive movies.note The new freedom afforded by the MPAA's ratings system encouraged studios to sponsor and accept bold and radical new content.
 Films like Bonnie and Clyde, The Graduate, Midnight Cowboy, Cool Hand Luke, The Producers, and Easy Rider broke countless taboos, earning immense critical acclaim and, often, box office returns in the process.

 Realism and immersion were major themes in such movies, a backlash against the spectacle and artificiality that defined the studio system.
 A symbol of this emphasis on realism was the choice of many filmmakers to shoot on location— not only was this now far less expensive than shooting on set due to advances in technology, it also heightened the feeling that the people on screen were in a real place.
 In addition, such films were infused with sexuality, graphic violence, drugs, rock music, anti heroes, anti-establishment themes, and other symbols of the '60s counterculture that would've been unthinkable in mainstream American cinema just a few years earlier.
 Many New Hollywood filmmakers openly admitted to using marijuana and psychedelic drugs, furthering their popularity in the general climate of the '60s.
-In addition, the rigid cliche of the WASP-y, white-bread all-American movie star was challenged with the rise of actors who forced the parameters open, like the suave, intelligent black man Sidney Poitier, exotic European sex symbols like Brigitte Bardot and Sophia Loren, the Jews Dustin Hoffman and Woody Allen, Italian-American antiheroes Al Pacino and Robert De Niro, and the hardbody heartthrob Asian tough guy Bruce Lee.
-These and other actors hit it big by being seemingly nothing like any major movie star before.
+In addition, the rigid cliche of the WASP-y, white-bread all-American movie star was challenged with the rise of actors who forced the parameters open, like the suave, intelligent black man Sidney Poitier, exotic European sex symbols like Brigitte Bardot and Sophia Loren, the awkward but lovable Jews Dustin Hoffman, Woody Allen, and Richard Dreyfuss, Italian-American antiheroes Al Pacino and Robert De Niro, and the hardbody heartthrob Asian tough guy Bruce Lee.
+These and other actors hit it big in part by being seemingly nothing like any major movie star before.

 The success of New Hollywood's early films stood in sharp contrast to the colossal, studio-busting failures of the last stretch of Old Hollywood-style filmmaking — in particular, the many money-losing, big-budget, mostly family-friendly musicals (such as Doctor Dolittle, Camelot, and Hello, Dolly!) made in the wake of the 1965 smash The Sound of Music.
 This caused the studios to grant almost complete creative control to these upstart filmmakers.
 As The '70s rolled in, such films as Francis Ford Coppola's The Godfather, Sidney Lumet's Dog Day Afternoon and Network, Roman Polański's neo-Noir Chinatown, Michael Cimino's The Deer Hunter, and Martin Scorsese's Taxi Driver were released to not only near-universal critical acclaim, but also massive ticket sales, earning their studios boatloads of cash in the process.
 For a while, it appeared that this strategy was paying off big time.
 On top of all that, cinema was finally taken seriously from an artistic point of view.
 With TV becoming the dominant mass medium, the cultural scorn heaped on it changed the image of film by comparison.
 Whereas cinema was previously considered a low-class medium, now it became "quality entertainment" with an artistic respectability nearly on a par with other arts like live theater.
 (Compare it to the situation today, where cable and streaming television is itself becoming "respectable" while video games and webshows are often labeled as "low-brow" and network TV is struggling to stay relevant, as well as the way popular music was taken more seriously by critics in the wake of The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band.)
 For a time, it looked as if the worst was over, and it seemed like Hollywood was finally out of its post-war slump.